thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 Methodology & Results:

 We implemented original RAG archetypes and our MultiRAG system.
-Through extensive ablation studies on our generated "Consulting" dataset, we demonstrate that MultiRAG improves retrieval relevance (e.g., by X% in nDCG@10) compared to any single RAG approach.
+Through extensive ablation studies on our generated "Consulting" dataset, we demonstrate that MultiRAG improves retrieval relevance and reduces dataset type bias compared to other RAG approaches.

 Conclusion: